 "Byakuya-kun," the Chairman called.
 Byakuya was surprised at first.
 Although the Chairman was his grandfather, he didn't think that he would be addressed by Yamamoto so casually inside the school.
 Byakuya turned around once more and waited by the door to hear what the old man wanted to say.
 Basing from his voice, the professor knew it would be personal.
 "I just want to know if you like someone in this school."

 Byakuya looked blank for a while, unable to comprehend what the old man just said.
 Then his eyes widened before he immediately shook his head when he thought of charming brown eyes and orange spiky hair.
-NO WAY.
+There was just no way.
 "I don't like anyone in this school, literally."

 Yamamoto laughed just as Byakuya shut the door behind him and walked down the corridors.
 That laugh!
 He knew that laugh!
 It meant that the old man didn't believe a single word he said.
-It meant that the old man believed that he was in love with some random girls who confessed to him.
-How annoying!
+It meant that the old man believed that he was in love with some random girl who confessed to him.
+How annoying.

 And now that the thought about it, it had already been four days since he last talked with Ichigo.
-That was Monday and it was Friday, making it a good day for remedial and confrontation because he didn't have to see the boy's sullen face tomorrow when Byakuya rejected the him.
+Not to mention it was already Friday, making it a good day for remedial and confrontation because he didn't have to see the boy's sullen face tomorrow when Byakuya finally rejected him.

 He went inside the classroom and almost bumped into one of the girls.
 The girl had black spiky hair that she tried in vain to let down with some kind of gel.
 Annoying.
 She looked at him and immediately blushed.
 Doubly annoying.
 She handed out an envelope he knew contained a love letter.
 Extremely annoying.

 "S-Sensei…" She mumbled.
 Byakuya could feel all Class A's eyes on him and he could feel their nervousness.
 Extremely, extremely annoying.
 "P-Please… accept this…"